-Once a student has completed the research progress seminar, the faculty will vote on the student's continued status in the program.
-The faculty will take into account recommendations from the student's major professor and the Qualifier committee about the student's research progress and the student's coursework performance.
+Once a student has completed the oral presentation, the members of the committee will share the results of the exam with the faculty, usually at the next faculty meeting.
+The faculty will vote on the student's continued status in the program based on the results of the Qualifier, recommendations from the student's major professor and the Qualifier committee about the student's research progress and potential to succeed, and the student's coursework performance.
+The major professor(s) will summarize the committee's feedback and send to the DOGE which will be incorporated into a department letter which will deliver the outcome of the examination to the student